UD-Math-Data-Science-1/notes/supervised/performance.md

 print(C)
 ```

-But the picture is much different when we measure using the test set.
+But the picture is much different when we measure on the test set.

 ```{code-cell}
 yhat = knn.predict(X_te)